- Home

 The most important rule about bathing a baby is to never leave them unattended in the bath.
 It’s also important to make sure the water is the right temperature and that the room, towel and clothes they’ll be getting dressed in aren’t too chilly.
 Babies lose heat easily and get very grumpy when they’re cold.

-Baths can help babies feel relaxed and sleepy, making a lovely addition to any bedtime routine.
-However, it’s not a cut-and-dried science – they don’t all go into the bath wide awake and come out sleepy!
-You can help your baby relax by making sure the bath water is the right temperature, that you don’t let them get cold when you get them out of the bath, and that you continue the relaxed vibe through the rest of your bedtime routine.
+Baths can help babies feel calm and sleepy, making them a lovely addition to any bedtime routine.
+However, it’s not an exact science – not all babies go into the bath wide awake and come out ready for sleep.
+You can support your baby’s wind-down by ensuring the water is at a comfortable temperature, keeping them warm as you take them out, and maintaining a soothing atmosphere throughout the rest of the bedtime routine.